PDPA Compliance11 min read26 April 2026

 Approach 3: DPO-as-a-Service (Human Consultant)

-PSG eligible: Depends on the provider and scope of services
+PSG eligible: Depends on the provider and scope

 AI capability: None (human-led)